Cargo Investigations - Theft, Fire, Contamination

 Professional Investigations into Theft, Fire & Contamination of Cargo

 Investigative Resource Center specializes in corporate investigation services, which includes a wide range of aspects such as investigations into the theft, fire or contamination of cargo.
 We are a fully licensed, bonded and insured private investigation company.

 Did you know that cargo theft in the United States is a $15 to $35 billion industry?
-Of course this number ultimately depends on what is inside, but it is a lucrative endeavor in the world of crime and happens more than you think.
+Of course, this number ultimately depends on what is inside the cargo, but it is a lucrative endeavor in the world of crime and happens more than you think.
 But what is cargo theft?
 In general, cargo theft is simply the criminal taking of any cargo, including money, chattels, or baggage that constitutes a commercial shipment of freight.
-In other words, it is the theft of good mid-transportation.
+In other words, it is the theft of goods mid-transportation.

 Which is where we come in!
 We can investigate the parameters of your cargo theft, fire and contamination and see where it leads.
 Our staff has over 100 years of combined investigative experience and can handle all sorts of issues when it comes to cargo investigations.

 So please, reach out to us today for help with cargo investigations!
 The number to call is 732-805-3985.
 When you call, we can provide you with a free consultation and go over our various investigative services with you.
 We can provide you with detailed instructions on how we handle these sorts of situations.